ThiccMC/AlynaaStatus/README.md

 # AlynaaStatus
-A bot which provides online/offline and player status for Thicc SMP.
+A Discord bot which provides online/offline and player status for Thicc SMP.
 Currently being hosted on Replit.

 ## Depends